sharat-sa/sharat-sa.github.io/_pages/Research Interests.md

 <div style="display: flex; align-items: flex-start; margin-bottom: 2em;">
   <div style="flex: 0 0 250px; margin-right: 2em;">
-    {% include figure.liquid path="assets/img/chemomechanics.png" caption="Illustration from https://doi.org/10.1038/s41467-024-52123-w" %}
+    {% include figure.liquid path="assets/img/chemomechanics.png" caption="Electro-chemo-mechanical phenomena in solid-state cathode composites" %}
   </div>
   <div style="flex: 1;">
     Interfacial kinetics control battery performance.
 However convolution between faradaic, non-faradaic and parasitic processes, accompanied by mechanical and chemical degradation produce a challenging environment to analyse.
-Motivated by my past work {% cite efthimiopoulos2024situ sharat2025 %} with operando methods, I am seeking to study electrode kinetics at chemically complex interphases in batteries.
+Motivated by my past work {% cite efthimiopoulos2024situ sharat2025 %}, I am seeking to study electrode kinetics at chemically complex interphases using coupled spectroscopic methods.
 Knowledge of fundamental processes at the interphase are expected to result in interfacial engineering strategies, which would be key to unlocking better batteries.
 High-strain chemistries such as metallic anodes, solid electrolytes, and sulfur-based cathodes are of particular interest for the topic.
+Illustration from {% cite liu_role_2024 %}
   </div>
 </div>